‘THE SHAWSHANK REDEMPTION’

 I know how silly this sounds, but after watching this film I was struck by how Tim Robbins and Morgan Freeman looked so young.
 I’d seen both these actors before in other films, and it never occurred to me that they would look so young in this.
 Of course this film is one of their earlier works.

-Tim Robbins stars as Andy Dufresne.
-I’ve seen Tim Robbins before in ‘War Of The Worlds’ with Tom Cruise.
+Tim Robbins is very good as Andy Dufresne.
+I’ve seen Tim Robbins before in 2005’s ‘War of the Worlds’ with Tom Cruise.
 I found it interesting to watch Tim in one of his earlier films and it’s amazing to think how far he’s come since doing that film as he’s become a very talented actor, screenwriter, director, etc.

 Andy goes through the hardship of his first two years in prison and manages to form a real friendship with Red.
 I really like how the friendship between Andy and Red develops and you really hope Andy will get out of prison at the end of the film.
 Andy keeps looking for hope and finds a reason to live.

-Morgan Freeman also stars as Red.
+Morgan Freeman is also very good as Red.
 He’s a very well-known actor these days, as he was recently in the Christopher Nolan/Christian Bale ‘Batman’ films called ‘The Dark Knight Trilogy’.
 It’s surprising to find that this is one of his earliest films and he was nominated an Academy Award for Best Actor in this.

 Red has been in prison long before Andy.
 He’s an African-American male who narrates the story.
 Red is like a ‘prison-spiv’ as he gets anything from cigarettes to chocolates.
 Red is convicted of murder and doesn’t see the ‘hope’ that Andy sees.
 But Red forms a friendship with Andy that is very moving.